-- Think before posting online, including photos and status updates.
+- think before posting online, including photos and status updates; and

 Digital footprint clean-up

-- Be aware of publicly available information on senior management and staff members that cybercriminals could leverage for an attack.
+- be aware of publicly available information on senior management and staff members that cybercriminals could leverage for an attack; and

-- Passcode protection with automatic lockout should be in place.
+- passcode protection with automatic lockout should be in place; and

 - IT teams need to ensure: